baoduy/hbd.astro-paper/src/content/blog/az-11-private-aks-expose-public-app-with-cloudflare-tunnel.md

 1. **Cloudflared Chart:**

-   I crafted the [cloudflared Helm chart](https://github.com/baoduy/drunk-azure-pulumi-articles/tree/main/pipeline/cf-tunnel-helm), expanding upon the previous chart template.
+   I created the [cloudflared Helm chart](https://github.com/baoduy/drunk-azure-pulumi-articles/tree/main/pipeline/cf-tunnel-helm), expanding upon the previous chart template.
    This implementation establishes an AKS network policy that blocks inbound traffic to the namespace while allowing only the necessary outbound traffic to the internal Nginx Ingress using the private IP `192.168.31.250`.

     <details><summary><em>View the <code>values-dev.yaml</code> file</em></summary>